AI Workbench Project Containers#

 Container Management#

-AI Workbench automates a three step process to build and run the project container.
+AI Workbench has a three step, managed process to build the container.

 Build Context Limitations#